📖 Read Time: 12 Minutes

 If you are a few pounds off you still will need a clean diet regime.
 But bodyweight training will naturally shed you and give you the best possible, natural results.
 I know this is true-I’ve seen it myself on many occasions.
 Guys who take up bodyweight training naturally drop flab and eventually have 6 pack abs.

-So now you now that on it’s own calisthenics can be very effective because of how it’s designed.
+So now you know that on its own calisthenics can be very effective because of how it’s designed.

-Now we will look more into details of how to optimise your training for fat loss.
+Now we will look more into details of how to optimize your training for fat loss.

 Let’s clarify something here first.
 Fat loss and weight loss are not necessarily the same thing.